-In January 2007, we closed on a \$500.0 million unsecured bridge loan, which matures in January 2010.
+In January 2007, we closed on a \$500.0 million unsecured bridge loan, which was scheduled to mature in January 2010.
 This bridge loan bore interest at a spread ranging from 85 basis points to 125 basis points over LIBOR, based on our leverage ratio.
 This unsecured bridge loan was repaid and terminated in June 2007.
-The effective all-in interest rate on the unsecured bridge loan was 6.42% for three months ended June 30, 2007.